KateCourt/unix-exercises/index.md

 ![File System for Challenge Questions](fig/filesystem-challenge.svg)

 1.  `ls pwd`

 2.  `ls -r -F`

 3.  `ls -r -F /Users/backup`

 <details>
 <summary>Solution
 </summary>
 1. No: `pwd` is not the name of a directory.

-2. Yes: `ls` without directory argument lists files and directories in the current directory.
+<strong>2.
+Yes: `ls` without directory argument lists files and directories in the current directory.</strong>

-3. Yes: uses the absolute path explicitly.
+<strong>3.
+Yes: uses the absolute path explicitly.</strong>
 </details>

 # Episode 3 Working with Files and Directories